Before proceeding, make sure to back up the Logic Pro app.

 Create another user account on your Mac, then try to recreate the issue in the new user account.
 If the issue doesn't occur in the new user account, settings or files in the original account might be causing the issue.

-Reset Logic Pro preferences
+Reset Logic Pro settings

-Delete Logic Pro preferences
+Delete the Logic Pro PLIST file

 - In Logic Pro, note any custom preference settings that you’ve made, and save any custom key commands you've created.